muratk5n/thirdwave/en/README.md

 ---

-That is another reason why this "AI" talk is prevalent, bcz IT types picked up on it, they see it as a nice "package".
+This is another reason why this "AI" talk is prevalent, bcz IT types picked up on it, they see it as a nice "package".
 And current incarnation of this said AI is exactly that, a black box essentially, you shove data into from one end, "predictions" come out from the